Online meetings where you forget to turn on the mic and talk non-stop – everyone’s been there, right?

 - Make sure your iPhone and Mac are on the same WiFi network

-- Start a Google Meet/Zoom call
+- Join a Google Meet/Zoom call

 - Double-tap the back of your iPhone (or tap the shortcut on the Home Screen)